Jaw In-Shear Type Couplings

 The Jaw In-Shear Coupling is non-fail safe, and thus the coupling acts as a fuse to prevent equipment damage in the event of torque overloads.
 Instead of the spider being compressed in between the interlocked jaws of each hub, our In-Shear coupling has the hubs drawn apart with the jaws aligned axially.
 The wider spider is then in a shear-plane.

 The Jaw In-Shear Spider is radially removable, meaning that neither hub (or driver/driven equipment) has to be moved to make replacements of the Spider.
 This saves time and money in maintenance costs.
-The retaining ring which encloses the In-Shear Spider has three small nubs which simply slide into J-shaped grooves in the perimeter of the Spider and twist-lock into place.
-This feature has a Patent Pending.
+The retaining ring which encloses the In-Shear Spider has six small pins which simply slide across a groove the perimeter of the Spider and twist-lock into place.
 It will not work its way loose and since there are no fasteners involved, the maintenance and removal of the Spider takes only a few minutes.
-A second patent is pending for the In-Shear spider in use with Lovejoy straight sided Jaw Hubs.
-Lovejoy’s new In-Shear Spider is used with our industry-standard L-Type and C-Type Jaw Coupling hubs which provides another added convenience — no need to stock different hubs just for this new design of elastomer.
+Lovejoy’s In-Shear Spider is used with our industry-standard L-Type and C-Type Jaw Coupling hubs which provides another added convenience — no need to stock different hubs just for this new design of elastomer.
 Existing applications using in-compression spiders can simply be retrofitted with the new In-Shear Spider if the features are beneficial.
 The Jaw In-Shear Spider is made from a tough Urethane formula which provides the best combination of durability, chemical resistance, temperature range, and torsional softness.
 The hubs it is used with go up to a maximum bore of 4.00” (102mm).

 Common applications for the Lovejoy Jaw In-Shear Coupling include: electric motors to centrifugal pumps, fans, blowers, gear boxes, and plastic extruding machinery.
 It solves many maintenance problems in industries like pulp & paper, petrochemical, mining and steel.